Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ### Connecting an event logger

 Eppo is architected so that raw user data never leaves your system.
-As part of that, instead of pushing subject-level exposure events to Eppo's servers, Eppo's SDKs integrate with you existing logging system.
+As part of that, instead of pushing subject-level exposure events to Eppo's servers, Eppo's SDKs integrate with your existing logging system.
 This is done with a logging callback function defined at SDK initialization.

 ```javascript
 import { init } from "@eppo/node-server-sdk";